“Photo seems ‘outdated’ or ‘artificial'”?

 Profile pictures, however, are more often meant to represent you among strangers.
 That means many people expect you to be the main subject of interest — without a whole lot of clutter drawing the eye away or making it difficult to tell what you actually look like.

 Another common reason voters use this note is when there’s something in the background that dials down the overall professionalism of a LinkedIn photo or overall attractiveness of a dating photo.
-Say, if you take the picture in the bathroom, voters may comment that the background is “distracting” because it is saying negative things about you instead of letting your body language speak for itself!
+Say, if you take the picture in the bathroom, voters may comment that the background is “distracting” because it is saying negative things about you.

 “Would prefer a different expression.”